Mehboob-sk/delta-demo/README.md

 # delta-demo
-This is an demo for Git &amp; Github ka ahs kya karu
+This is an demo for Git &amp; Github.